-The study has some strengths.
-The data have been collected from several sources, circumventing spurious relationships emanating from the same source variance (Deluga, 1994).
-The ratings for TL were the subordinates' perception while the subordinates' OCBs were the perception of the superiors.
-However, the small data sample of only 57 dyads of managers and their supervisors (i.e., 114 respondents) is an area of caution.
-This study provides scope for further research on the relationship between TL and OCBs of followers in different context.
+The study has some strengths - the data has been collected from several sources, which circumvents spurious relationships emanating from the same source variance (Deluga, 1994).
+The ratings for transformational leadership were the subordinates' perception while the subordinates' OCBs were the perception of the superiors.
+However, the small data sample of only 57 dyads of managers and their supervisors i.e. 114 respondents is an area of caution.
+This study provides scope for further analysis on the relationship of the individual dimensions of OCBs and TL on emotional intelligence.

 The importance of OCB cannot be emphasized enough while creating competencies for organizations in today's world.
-EI plays a big role in enhancing the OCBs of followers, specifically qualities such as conscientiousness and altruism.
-Organizations need to give importance to EI for enhancing positive outcomes like OCB.
+El plays a big role in enhancing the OCBs of followers, specifically qualities such as conscientiousness, civic virtue and altruism.
+Organizations need to give importance to El for enhancing positive outcomes like OCB.